-Katrina Abhold joined Ecologic Institute as a Transatlantic Fellow in 2014 and is now a Researcher and Co-coordinator of the Coastal and Marine Team.
-Her research interests include socio-economic environmental issues, behavioural economics, nature-based solutions, biodiversity, and marine and coastal management.
+Katrina Abhold joined Ecologic Institute as a Transatlantic Fellow in 2014 and wasis now a Researcher and Co-coordinator of the Coastal and Marine Team until 2019.
+Her research interests included socio-economic environmental issues, behavioural economics, nature-based solutions, biodiversity, and marine and coastal management.
 Katrina Abhold is a native English speaker and has a conversational knowledge of French and basic German.

-At Ecologic Institute, Katrina Abhold is currently working as part of the European Topic Centre on Inland, Coastal and Marine Waters (ETC-ICM), which supports the European Environmental Agency (EEA) in its research and assessment of European marine areas.
+At Ecologic Institute, Katrina Abhold worked as part of the European Topic Centre on Inland, Coastal and Marine Waters (ETC-ICM), which supports the European Environmental Agency (EEA) in its research and assessment of European marine areas.
 She works on multiple topics, including the economic use of Europe's seas, the sustainable transition of shipping and ports, the assessment of EU ocean governance, as well as developing marine socio-economic indicators.
-She is also part of the ESPON project INTERPLACE, where she performed a value chain analysis for various maritime activities and assessed their land-sea interactions within select case studies.
+She was also part of the ESPON project INTERPLACE, where she performed a value chain analysis for various maritime activities and assessed their land-sea interactions within select case studies.

-In addition, Katrina works on Arctic issues and contributes to multiple projects, such as the first and second iteration of the WWF Arctic Council Conservation Scorecards, which assesses Arctic States' efforts in implementing Arctic Council decisions.
-She also is the lead author for a thematic paper on Arctic Tourism for the German Environmental Agency (UBA).
+In addition, Katrina worked on Arctic issues and contributes to multiple projects, such as the first and second iteration of the WWF Arctic Council Conservation Scorecards, which assesses Arctic States' efforts in implementing Arctic Council decisions.
+She also was the lead author for a thematic paper on Arctic Tourism for the German Environmental Agency (UBA).